Escaped Ebola patients 'taken to church'

 The patients' relatives came to the centre, which is run by medical aid agency Medecins Sans Frontieres (MSF), and demanded to take them for prayers, WHO officer Eugéne Kabambi told the BBC.

-They were reportedly taken away on motorbikes and and a search was ordered by the police.
+They were reportedly taken away on motorbikes and a search was ordered by the police.

 One patient was found dead at home and his body was returned to the hospital for a safe burial.
 The other was sent back to hospital on 22 May and died that evening, according to MSF.